Francesco-Rose/Python-Interfaces-for-AirSim/README.md

 # ------------------------------------------------------ #

 If you want to use these interfaces and FPs read the doc and please, cite my master thesis in your work.
-(The doc of the master thesis will be added later)